 ABOUT ME

 I am a PhD student in Human-Centered Computing at Georgia Tech.
-My research broadly lies in Social Computing and Human-AI Interaction.
-I work in the Social Dynamics and Wellbeing (SocWeB) Lab under the advisory of Dr. Munmun De Choudhury.
+My research broadly focuses on Human-AI Interaction, Social Computing, and Health & Wellbeing.
+I am a member of the Social Dynamics and Wellbeing (SocWeB) Lab under the advisory of Dr. Munmun De Choudhury.

 NEWS

-- đ [Jan 2023] Our paper "Synthetic Lies: Understanding AI-Generated Misinformation and Evaluating Algorithmic and Human Solutions" got accepted to CHI2023!
-(Top 7% of submissions)
+[Apr 2023] Our paper "Synthetic Lies: Understanding AI-Generated Misinformation and Evaluating Algorithmic and Human Solutions" received Honorable Mention!

 Jiawei Zhou, Yixuan Zhang, Qianni Luo, Andrea G Parker, Munmun De Choudhury